Back to Research

 Hypothesis: what we tested and how

 We wanted to know whether the behavioural YES bias reported in the literature and in industry commentary shows up in on-chain trade data.
-To do that we cut the ~7k markets to 88 resolved (top 500 by volume, filtered to single-market), across 28,793 trades, fetching both YES and NO token `OrderFilled` events from the Goldsky subgraph.
+To do that we cut the ~7k markets to 88 resolved (top 500 by volume, filtered to single-market), across 28,793 trades, fetching both YES and NO token OrderFilled events from the Goldsky subgraph.
+We took the first 200 trades per token.

 Three pre-registered hypotheses:

-Important caveat on our sample: Our 88 markets were drawn from the highest-volume events and showed 51% YES resolution - we took the first 200 trades, 10 percentage points above the population baseline of 41%.
+Important caveat on our sample.
+Our 88 markets were drawn from the highest-volume events and showed 51% YES resolution — 10 percentage points above the population baseline of 41%.
 This volume-sorting selection bias means our sample over-represents YES-resolving events.
-There is a potential temporal bias here also, however it does not skew the data for the hypothesis test.
+There is a potential temporal bias here also; however, it does not skew the data for the hypothesis test.

 H1: Traders buy YES 51% of the time